 Install light fixtures.
-Attach wall board, tape, & finish the joints.
+Attach wall board, tape, and finish the joints.

 Framing around ductwork: If you are installing a conventional ceiling of wallboard nailed directly to the floor joists, you may have to conceal ducts or utility lines by boxing them in.
 There should be at least 80 inches of headroom below the box.

 Construct the two sides of the framework on the floor.
-For a long duct, build the framework in sections & splice them together after installing them.
-Lift them into position & nail them to the floor joists.
+For a long duct, build the framework in sections and splice them together after installing them.
+Lift them into position and nail them to the floor joists.

 Nail crosspieces between the bottom plates of the sides.

-Attach the wallboard & tape & finish the joints.
+Attach the wallboard and tape and finish the joints.

 Finishing the walls

 You can leave masonry or concrete walls exposed or cover them with special waterproof coatings or paints.
-There are also plaster mixes available that create a waterproof & durable textured coating.
+There are also plaster mixes available that create a waterproof and durable textured coating.
 However, it's generally desirable to cover the basement walls with wallboard or paneling.
-The advantages are twofold: improved appearance & insulation.
+The advantages are twofold: improved appearance and insulation.

 Attaching to masonry